Thursday, February 12, 2009

 Both versions can be served unadorned or topped with heavy cream softly whipped, with or without fruit.
 If you use Amaretto in the recipe, and you are serving it with whipped cream, you may want to lightly flavor the whipped cream with it.
 The Amaretto I like best is Luxardo, which has a lovely fragrance and does not have a sweet, cloying, artificial taste.
 It is luxurious in the mouth.

-Berries or peaches, lightly macerated with a little sugar, are good choices for the fruit.
+Berries, lightly macerated with a little sugar, are good choices of fruit to serve with this.
 To do this, wash and dry the fruit.
 Cut it into pieces the size you want.
 Sprinkle it with a small amount of sugar, stir, and let sit at room temperature for about 30 minutes.

 Version One